TheArturthur/CoppermindScraper/Cosmere/Hudiya.md

 ### Other Relationships
 [[Nedd\|Nedd]] and [[Arturo\|Arturo]]: Hurl often jokes around with Nedd and Arturo.
 During their free time they plays games such as wall-ball together, with Hurl often beating Nedd.
 [[FM\|FM]]: Hurl and FM have a friendly and teasing relationship.
 During their time rooming together, FM, Kimmalyn, and Hurl would brainstorm new flight maneuvers and note them in Hurl's notebook.
 [[Kimmalyn\|Kimmalyn]]: During their time rooming together, Kimmalyn, FM, and Hurl would brainstorm new flight maneuvers and note them in Hurl's notebook.
-Kimmalyn feels intense guilt over Hurl's death and blames herself for the tragedy, having been unsuccessful in trying to destroy the Krell that had ultimately shot the other women down.
+Kimmalyn feels intense guilt over Hurl's death and blames herself for the tragedy, having been unsuccessful in trying to destroy the Krell that had ultimately shot the other woman down.
 ## Trivia
 Hurl's characterization serves as a contrast to Spensa, to show a path that Spensa could have taken.
 Brandon always planned for Hurl to die.